AlexMubarakshin/ssr-example/Readme.md

-# Server Sidee Rendering Example
+# Server Side Rendering Example

 This is a very simple example of Server Side Rendering.